Network-Automation-Forum/autonomicon/docs/glossary.md

 **Idempotent**
 > A process or task that can be run multiple times and always reach the desired outcome

+**Oh Crap to All Clear**
+> A phrase, coined by Jeremy Schulman, that describes the time and effort required to move from discovery of a problem to either fixing it or conclusively determined that it has cleared on its own.

 **Orchestration**
 > Software or other tooling designed to complete a series of tasks with no human intervention in a workflow based on a defined set of inputs